-Decem ber 31, 2021 Decen nber 31, 2020
+December 31, December 31,

-Promissory notes \$ 24,660,000 21,980,000
+2022 2021

-Promissory notes (in USD thousands) USD 85,000 USD 65,000
+Promissory notes \$ 26,320,000 24,660,000

-(d) As of December 31, 2021 and 2020, the market values of collaterals which received from customers on conducting borrowing and lending business with unrestricted purposes were \$7,342,642 and \$7,031,255, respectively.
+Promissory notes (in USD thousands) USD 85,000 USD 85,000

-- (e) Securities and Futures Investors Protection Center claims against the Company for compensation of \$1,545; due to the fact that the Company, being the underwriter of Universal ABIT's year 2002 cash capital increase case had provided false information on the contents disclosed in the prospectus.
+- (d) As of December 31, 2022 and 2021, the market values of collaterals which received from customers on conducting borrowing and lending business with unrestricted purposes were \$9,015,293 and \$7,342,642, respectively. - (e) Securities and Futures Investors Protection Center claims against the Company for compensation of \$1,545; due to the fact that the Company, being the underwriter of Universal ABIT's year 2002 cash capital increase case had provided false information on the contents disclosed in the prospectus.
 The first instance claimed the case in favor of the Company, but plaintiff appealed against the judgement.
 The case is under the trial of Taiwan High Court.
 The Company assesses that it is not liable for compensation, thus the Company unrecognized this amount. - (f) A resigned employee of Wan-Hua branch was accused of privately soliciting investment to scam.
 The clients filed a lawsuit against the Company alleged for taking joint responsibility of compensation of \$2,798.
 The case is under the trial of Taiwan Taipei District Court.
 The Company assesses that it is not liable for compensation, thus the Company unrecognized this amount. - (g) A resigned employee of Xi-Song branch scammed the clients.
 The clients filed a lawsuit against the Company alleged for taking joint responsibility of compensation of \$16,375.
 The first instance ruled that the company should jointly and severally compensate the plaintiff \$41 and interest.
 The plaintiff refused to accept and filed an appeal, and the Company also filed a side appeal.
-The case is under the trial of Taiwan High Court.
-The Company assesses that it is not liable for compensation, thus the Company unrecognized this amount. - According to the documentation No. 0990030563 verdict of Financial Supervisory Commission (h) (dated June 14, 2010), Taiwan International Securities Corporation (hereinafter known as "TISC") is suspected to violate the "Regulations Governing Securities Firms" due to some employees selling private placed products of Genesis Growth Income Preferred Shares B1 issued by GVEC (Genesis Voyager Equity Corporation, Danny Pang as related party) privately.
+The second instance claimed the case in favor of the Company, and it is not liable for compensation, thus the Company unrecognized this amount. - According to the documentation No. 0990030563 verdict of Financial Supervisory Commission (dated June 14, 2010), Taiwan International Securities Corporation (hereinafter known as "TISC") is suspected to violate the "Regulations Governing Securities Firms" due to some employees selling private placed products of Genesis Growth Income Preferred Shares B1 issued by GVEC (Genesis Voyager Equity Corporation, Danny Pang as related party) privately.
 According to the understanding and inspection of TISC, some employees may have been selling the aforementioned product and the suspected sales amount is US\$15 million.
 Some investors instituted proceedings towards TISC and claimed damages amounting to US\$7,956,873 dollars (including claim amount US\$130,000 dollars towards Taiwan International Securities Investment Consulting Corp.).
 The damages claimed for amounted to US\$6,355,536 dollars, which was in favor of the Company, or the investors reached compromises to waive off the appeal rights.
 Nevertheless, the Company had signed an agreement with the Unitech Printed Circuit Board Corp. and the other nine companies which were the original major shareholders of TISC on May 2, 2011, the date of merger with TISC.
-According to this agreement, the maximum claim damage compensation afford by the Company is \$173,000, thus the Company recognized this amount as other liabilities and the remaining balance was \$48,034 as of December 31, 2021. - (i) The Company provided the Letter of Comfort to the banks which loaned to its subsidiary CSC International Holdings Ltd. and CSC Securities (HK) Ltd.
+According to this agreement, the maximum claim damage compensation afford by the Company is \$173,000, thus the Company recognized this amount as other liabilities and the remaining balance was \$48,034 as of December 31, 2022. - (i) The Company provided the Letter of Comfort to the banks which loaned to its subsidiary CSC International Holdings Ltd. and CSC Securities (HK) Ltd.